Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 Russian drone pilots hunting down Ukrainian civilians on the streets: ‘Like playing a computer game’

-Ukrainians living in bombed-out Kherson tell World Affairs Editor Sam Kiley how they are targeted by Russian drones as they go about their daily lives - and how their brutal injuries are cared for in a hospital forced underground
+Ukrainians living in bombed-out Kherson tell world affairs editor Sam Kiley how Russian drones target them as they go about their daily lives – and how their brutal injuries are cared for in a hospital forced underground

 Horrified to discover he was still in the open air, he threw himself against the fence, hoping to blend in, to somehow hide.
 The drone tracked sideways, hung above him, and dropped its bomb.